hanami/guides/content/introduction/getting-started.md

 # spec/web/features/add_book_spec.rb
 require 'features_helper'

-describe 'Add a book' do
+RSpec.describe 'Add a book' do
   # Spec written earlier omitted for brevity

   it 'displays list of errors when params contains errors' do